The Eigencurve is Proper: Finite slope subspace of

 \section{Finite slope subspace of $D^\ast$}

-Let $X$ be a reduced and separated rigid analytic space over $\Qp$, and let $V_X$ be a family of $p$-adic representations over $X$ of $G_{\Qp}$ having 0 as a Hodge-Tate-Sen weight.
-We may write the the Sen polynomial of $V_X$ as $uQ(u)$ where $Q(u)\in\mathcal{O}(X)[u]$.
+Let $X$ be a reduced and separated rigid analytic space over $\Qp$, and let $V_X$ be a family of $p$-adic representations over $X$ of $G_{\Qp}$.
+Recall that the Sen operator $\nabla=\log\gamma/\log\chi(\gamma)$, where $\gamma\in\Gamma$ is not of finite order, is independent of the choice of $\gamma$ and gives rise to an action of the Lie algebra of $\Gamma$ on $\D_\dif^{+}(V_X)$.
+The Sen polynomial is defined to be the characteristic polynomial of $\nabla$ on $\D_{\mathrm{dif}}^{+}(V_X)$, which belongs to $\mathcal{O}(X)[u]$.
+Moreover, the roots of the Sen polynomial are exactly the Hodge-Tate-Sen weights of $V_X$.
+We refer the reader to \cite{Liu12} for more details about Sen operator and polynomial in this context.

+From now on, we assume that $V_X$ has $0$ as a Hodge-Tate-Sen weight.
+Therefore we may write the the Sen polynomial of $V_X$ as $uQ(u)$ for some $Q(u)\in\mathcal{O}(X)[u]$.
 Let $\alpha\in\mathcal{O}(X)^\times$.
 Recall that in \cite{Liu12}, the second author introduces the notion of finite slope subspaces of $X$ with respect to the pair $(\alpha,V_X)$, which refines the original definition of finite slope subspaces introduced by Kisin \cite{Kis03}.
+In the following, for any rigid analytic space $Y$ over $\Qp$ and $f\in\mathcal{O}(Y)$, we denote by $Y_f$ the complement of the vanishing locus of $f$ on $Y$; it is a Zariski open subset of $Y$.

-\begin{defn} For such a triple $(X,\alpha, V_X)$, we call an analytic subspace $X_{fs}\subset X$ a \emph{finite slope subspace} of $X$ with respect to the pair $(\alpha,V_X)$ if it satisfies the following conditions. \begin{enumerate} \item[(1)]For every integer $j\leq0$, the subspace $(X_{fs})_{Q(j)}$ is scheme-theoretically dense in $X_{fs}$. \item[(2)]For any affinoid algebra $R$ over $\Qp$ and morphism $g:M(R)\ra X$ which factors through $X_{Q(j)}$ for every integer $j\leq0$, the morphism $g$ factors through $X_{fs}$ if and only if the natural map
+\begin{defn} For such a triple $(X,\alpha, V_X)$, we call an analytic subspace $X_{fs}\subset X$ a \emph{finite slope subspace} of $X$ with respect to the pair $(\alpha,V_X)$ if it satisfies the following conditions. \begin{enumerate} \item[(1)]For every integer $j\leq0$, the subspace $(X_{fs})_{Q(j)}$ is Zariski open and dense in $X_{fs}$. \item[(2)]For any affinoid algebra $R$ over $\Qp$ and morphism $g:M(R)\ra X$ which factors through $X_{Q(j)}$ for every integer $j\leq0$, the morphism $g$ factors through $X_{fs}$ if and only if the natural map

-is an isomorphism for all $n$ sufficiently large. \end{enumerate} \end{defn} Furthermore, \cite[Theorem 3.3.1]{Liu12} ensures that $X$ has a unique finite slope subspace $X_{fs}$ associated to the pair $(V_X,\alpha)$.
+is an isomorphism for all sufficiently large $n$. \end{enumerate} \end{defn} Furthermore, \cite[Theorem 3.3.1]{Liu12} ensures that $X$ has a unique finite slope subspace $X_{fs}$ associated to the pair $(\alpha,V_X)$.